NICMx/Jool/docs/en/map-t.md

 The reason why I'm explaining this is to segue into the notion that the CE identifier is not an accidental number you can arbitrarily assign, but rather, the concatenation of two crucial pieces of CE configuration you have to design: The _Full or partial IPv4 address_ (which identifies the IPv4 address assigned to the CE) and the _Port Set IDentifier_ (which, needless to say, identifies the Port Set assigned to the CE).
 They are explained thus:
 -->

+First, let's take a look at scenario 1.

 ## Thought Process

 In order to define your MAP-T network, you first need a general idea of how you're going to distribute your available public transport addresses.

-Suppose you have the entirety of block 192.0.2.0/24 to distribute among your CEs.
+Suppose you have the entirety of block <span class="addr4">192.0.2.0/24</span> to distribute among your CEs.
 Suppose, as well, that you have 5000 customers.

 Let's define some variables: